marqdouj/dotnet.azuremaps/README.md

 - See the [Configuration](docs/Configuration.md) section in the docs.

 ## Release Notes
+### 10.3.6
+- `Map Events - **Obsolete**`.
+  - `OnMapEventReady`.
+Do not use this event.
+It will be removed in a future version.
+    - `OnMapReady`.
+Use this event instead.
+- `Map Events - **New**`.
+  - `OnMapEventAny`.
+Allows you to subscribe to a single event to receive any map event, instead of subscribing to a specific map event.
+The receiving event will need to cast the MapEventArgs to the specific MapEventArgs type (if required).
+    - Does not apply to `OnMapReady`.
+- `Map Events - **Enums**`.
+Added enums that represent subsets of MapEventType that apply to a specific MapEventTarget.
+  The enums are castable to/from MapEventType. `MapEventTarget` extension methods have been added to return an IEnumerable of `MapEventType` or `MapEventDef` that is applicable for a specific target.
+  - `MapEventTypeDataSource`.
+  - `MapEventTypeLayer`.
+  - `MapEventTypeHtmlMarker`.
+  - `MapEventTypePopup`.
+  - `MapEventTypeShape`.
+  - `MapEventTypeStyleControl`.
+- `MapEventDef`.
+Added `PreventDefault` property.
+If true, applied to Mouse, Touch, and Wheel events.
+- `Map Events - **Issues**`.
+  - `Click Event`.
+Fixed issue where map click event might fire twice.

 ### 10.3.5
 - `IAzureMapContainer`.
   - Added new method `Maps.AddEvents(IEnumerable<MapEventType> mapEvents)`.